Eve-ning/opal/README.md

 However, we're working on it to minimize these issues o wo)b

 ## Dataset Used

 I used the top 10K mania users data from https://data.ppy.sh.
 After preprocessing, we use
-- 1m scores for training
+- ~10m scores for training
-- 120k scores for validation and testing each
+- ~1m scores for validation and testing each

-This models can thus help predict 26.5m unplayed scores!
+After preprocessing, we found 29006 valid users, 12397 valid maps This models can thus help predict >300m unplayed scores!

+### Users
+We deem a player on separate years as a different user.
+This is to reflect the improvement of the player after time.

 ## Usage